mathLab/ATHENA/tutorials/README.md

 # Tutorials

-In this folder you can find a collection of useful Notebooks containing several tutorials, in order to understand the principles and the potential of **ATHENA**.
+In this folder you can find a collection of useful Notebooks containing several tutorials to understand the principles and the potential of **ATHENA**.

 #### [Tutorial 1](01_intro.ipynb)
 Here we show a basic application of active subspaces on a simple model in order to reconstruct and analyze it.